trueauracoral/GreaseMonkey-Redirect/README.md

 *WARNING: Some of these projects are hosted on Github, which uses proprietary JavaScript.
 Fortunately, it is not necessary to view repositories, so you can disable it.*

-## Nitter, a libre frontend to Twitter.
+- Nitter, a libre frontend to Twitter. <br>

 <https://github.com/zedeus/nitter>

-## Invidious, a libre frontend to Youtube.
+- Invidious, a libre frontend to Youtube. <br>

 <https://github.com/iv-org/invidious>

-## Teddit, a libre frontend to Reddit.
+- Teddit, a libre frontend to Reddit. <br>

 <https://codeberg.org/teddit/teddit>

-## Librarian, a libre frontend to Odysee.
+- Librarian, a libre frontend to Odysee. <br>

 <https://codeberg.org/librarian/librarian>

-## Bibliogram, a libre frontend to Instagram.
+- Bibliogram, a libre frontend to Instagram. <br>

 <https://sr.ht/~cadence/bibliogram/>

-## Simply Translate, a libre frontend to Google Translate and other translation SaaSS.
+- Simply Translate, a libre frontend to Google Translate and other translation SaaSS. <br>

 <https://git.sr.ht/~metalune/simplytranslate_web>

-## ProxiTok, a libre frontend to tiktok.
+- ProxiTok, a libre frontend to tiktok. <br>

 <https://github.com/pablouser1/ProxiTok>

-## Rimgo, a libre frontend to imgur.
+- Rimgo, a libre frontend to imgur. <br>

 <https://codeberg.org/video-prize-ranch/rimgo>

-## Scribe, a librefrontend to medium websites.
+- Scribe, a librefrontend to medium websites. <br>

 <https://git.sr.ht/~edwardloveall/scribe>